How to Burn Disc using CMD in Windows 10

 Step 3: Enter Blank Disc to Burn ISO

-Insert a blank disc of required capacity in your disc burner.
-Then, click Burn to start burning ISO image to disc.
-The capacity of the required disc depends on the size of Disc Image (ISO) file.
-If you have ISO file whose size is less than 700MB, you can use a CD disc and if ISO file size is more than that, you have to use a DVD disc.
+Insert a blank disc of the required capacity in your disc burner.
+Then, click Burn to start burning the ISO image to the disc.
+The capacity of the required disc depends on the size of the Disc Image (ISO) file.
+If you have an ISO file whose size is less than 700MB, you can use a CD disc and if the ISO file size is more than that, you have to use a DVD disc.

 First Windows Disc Image Burner utility will check the inserted disc for errors.
-And after successful verification, Windows Disc Image Burner will start burning the disc.
+After successful verification, the Windows Disc Image Burner will start burning the disc.

-Last step of burning process is finalizing the disc.
-Once finalized, disc will eject automatically.
+The last step of the burning process is finalizing the disc.
+Once finalized, the disc will eject automatically.

 Step 4: Burning the Disc Completed

-After finalizing, burning process will complete.
+After finalizing, the burning process will be complete.
 The disc will eject automatically.
-Take the disc out and close Windows Disc Image Burner (ISOBURN.EXE) utility.
+Take the disc out and close the Windows Disc Image Burner (ISOBURN.EXE) utility.

-Now you can close command prompt also.
-You have successfully burned the ISO image file to CD/DVD disc using CMD command prompt.
+Now you can close the command prompt also.
+You have successfully burned the ISO image file to the CD/DVD disc using the CMD command prompt.

 Burn ISO Image to Disc using ISOBURN.EXE via CMD

-The process of burning disc using ISOBURN.EXE aka Windows Disc Image Burner is quite simple and straight forward.
-Just select your ISO file, insert blank disc, click Burn and you are done.
-Besides command prompt, you can directly use Windows Disc Image Burner to burn ISO to disc.
+The process of burning a disc using ISOBURN.EXE aka Windows Disc Image Burner is quite simple and straightforward.
+Just select your ISO file, insert a blank disc, click Burn and you are done.
+Besides the command prompt, you can directly use Windows Disc Image Burner to burn ISO to the disc.

 Bro this litterally works this article helped me a lot thank you a lot